-Gyms may be closed, but that doesn’t mean you can’t break a sweat at home.
+Getting to a gym isn’t exactly easy for busy parents, but the good news is that it’s easy to break a sweat at home.
 Whether you want to lunge your way through laundry duty or do Zumba between Zoom calls, there’s always a time and place for exercise—even when you’re stuck at home (Hello, life hacks!).
 We’ve got all the best at-home workouts and fitness tips below.

 Take Advantage of Free At-Home Workout Classes

 You don't need a gym to get a great, instructor-led workout.
-Big-name companies like Planet Fitness and Nike—as well as smaller gyms (try your local faves) offer free workout classes online.
+Big-name companies like Planet Fitness and Nike and smaller gyms (try your local faves) offer free workout classes online.
 Here are a few good ones to try:

 Peloton Family Fitness Classes: 10 episodes of free family-friendly programming—from meditation to cardio.
 Classes are appropriate for ages 5-15, and you don't have to have a Peloton bike or treadmill to participate in.
 Read more about it here.
 Peloton is also offering a free 90-day trial of its complete workout app (which is normally $13 a month), which has classes such as yoga, strength, meditation, cardio and Bootcamp, as well as the traditional indoor cycling classes.